Library Awareness Program: History

 The FBI claimed that one of the major reasons this program was initiated was because hostile intelligence agents had been able to find some information that could be dangerous to the security of the United States.
 The area of greatest concern was the information at academic libraries that could be accessed through sophisticated databanks used for research.
-This point was illuminated by the report that a Soviet employee of the United Nations had been able to recruit a college student from Queens to obtain information at the library that was described as sensitive.
+This point was illuminated by the report that a Soviet employee of the United Nations had been able to recruit a college student from Queens to obtain information at the library that was described as "sensitive."

+The FBI minimized the significance of the program, saying "Hostile intelligence has had some success working the campuses and libraries... and we’re just going around telling people what to be alert for."